OmarMontero94/prueba-tecnica-backend-apok-omar-montero/README.md

 In order to test using the php unit testing you can use this command:

     "./vendor/bin/phpunit" tests/Unit/RoomTest.php
-In case you want to test using a postman collection, said collection shoulf be place in this directory on the root folder of the project:
+In case you want to test using a postman collection, said collection should be place in this directory on the root folder of the project:

     PostmanCollection\Prueba Tecnica Backend Apok.postman_collection.json